 Our doors may be closed temporarily but when it comes to the NFSA, we are always open online.

-A portrait of the pioneering filmmakers, The McDonagh Sisters - Isabel, Paulette and Phyllis.
-NFSA Restores: The Cheaters screened at the Melbourne International Film Festival 2018.
+For International Women's Day, we present a portrait of the pioneering Australian filmmakers, the McDonagh Sisters – Isabel, Paulette and Phyllis.

 Other ways to Support Us